-When you are selecting your program choices in the Friedman application, you will just need to indicate that you are applying to the combined degree program for the MPH.
+When you are selecting your program choices in the Friedman application, you will just need to indicate that you are applying to the dual degree program for the MPH.
 Application requirements remain the same for dual-degree applicants, however you will be asked to submit a personal statement referencing your interest in the dual-degree MS in Nutrition/MPH program specifically.

 After you have submitted a complete application to the Friedman Admissions Office, your application and supporting materials will be shared with the Public Health Admissions Committee for review.

 Applying for the MPH as a Current Friedman School Student

 If you have already begun your degree program at the Friedman School and want to apply for the dual degree program as a current student, you will need to submit a short application to the Public Health Admissions Office.

-Upon submission of the short application, the PHPD Admissions Office will work with the Friedman School Admissions Office to obtain the application materials you submitted for your nutrition master's degree program.
+Upon submission of the short application, the Public Health Admissions Office will work with the Friedman School Admissions Office to obtain the application materials you submitted for your nutrition master's degree program.
 The information you provide in the short application, plus your transcripts, test scores, letters of recommendation, and personal information on the Friedman application, will be combined and reviewed by the Public Health Admissions Committee for admission to the combined MS in Nutrition/MPH program.

 College Biology, or its equivalent, is a prerequisite to graduate from our MPH program.
 Students who do not have this will normally be expected to take such a course by the end of their first fall semester.
 Tufts MPH students can satisfy this requirement by taking our 0.5 credit Public Health Biology course, offered each fall.
 Enrolling at another college or university to take an undergraduate level biology course before the end of their first fall semester with us is also acceptable.

 What are the MPH tuition costs for the MS-Nutrition/MPH degree?

 The following tuition rates are for 2019 – 2020 academic year* and apply to students enrolled in the MPH portion of the program starting in Fall 2019.

 $25,352 / semester (full-time)